Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Virginia vs. Georgia Tech College Football Odds, Plays and Insights

-The Virginia Cavaliers (5-2, 0-0 ACC) are touchdown favorites when they host the Georgia Tech Yellow Jackets (3-3, 0-0 ACC) in an ACC matchup on Saturday, October 23, 2021 at Scott Stadium.
-This game has an over/under of 61.5 points.
+The Virginia Cavaliers (5-2, 0-0 ACC) are touchdown favorites when they host the Georgia Tech Yellow Jackets (3-3, 0-0 ACC) in conference play on Saturday, October 23, 2021 at Scott Stadium.
+The contest's point total is 62.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.